simoninireland/introduction-to-epidemics/src/progress.md

 # Disease progression

 Everyone suffers from a disease at some point.
-The lucky amongst us avoid anything more serious that influenza, measles, or (in my case, long ago) whooping cough.
-But all diseases share some common
-characteristics: characteristics so common, in fact, that their mathematical properties are shared by other processes that aren't actually diseases at all, including the spread of computer viruses {cite}`KW91` and the spread of rumours and other information.
+The lucky amongst us avoid anything more serious than {index}`influenza`, {index}`measles`, or (in my case, long ago) {index}`whooping cough`.
+But all diseases share some common characteristics: characteristics so common, in fact, that their mathematical properties are shared by other processes that aren't actually diseases at all, including the spread of {index}`computer viruses` {cite}`KW91` and the spread of rumours and other information.

-The diseases in which we are interested are caused by *pathogens*, typically viruses or bacteria: simple living organisms that make their homes in humans (or other living organisms) and cause some adverse reaction as a result of their lifecycle.
-These pathogens can pass between individuals in a number of ways, causing the disease to spread.
+The diseases in which we are interested are caused by *pathogens*, typically {index}`viruses <virus>` or {index}`bacteria`: simple living organisms that make their homes in humans (or other living organisms) and cause some adverse reaction as a result of their lifecycle.
+These pathogens can {index}`pass <transmission>` between individuals in a number of ways, causing the disease to spread.
 A disease might be **airborne**, able to live in the air and be breathed by passing individuals.
 It might be spread by **droplets**, coughed and sneezed into the environment or deposited on objects and picked up by future physical contact with the contaminated surfaces.
 Or it might be communicable only by **direct physical contact**, skin to skin, through sex, or a blood transfusion.
 It might be **foodborne**, transmitted through contaminated food that infects several people from a common source.
 It might be **vectored** through an animal, as is the case for malaria which has to be sporead by mosquitoes and can't spread person-to-person.
-Even diseases that don't *require* a vector may still incubate in animal hosts *as well* as in humans (this is suspected in the case of the [1918 "Spanish flu" pandemic](https://en.wikipedia.org/wiki/1918_flu_pandemic) {cite}`OSJ02`).
+Even diseases that don't *require* a vector may still incubate in animal hosts *as well* as in humans (this is suspected in the {index}`case <Spanish flu>` of the [1918 "Spanish flu" pandemic](https://en.wikipedia.org/wiki/1918_flu_pandemic) {cite}`OSJ02`).
 And finally there is a class of **non-communicable** diseases such as cancer or heart disease, some of which are